Dobby (musician)

-He is known for his 2020 single "I can't breathe", featuring BARKAA, as well as other work.
-In 2022 he won the Archie Roach Foundation Award.

 Early life and education

-Rhyan Clapham was born in Wollongong.
-His mother had emigrated in 1985 from Tacloban in the Philippines, while his father is from Brewarrina, New South Wales, Australia.
+Rhyan Clapham was born in Wollongong, New South Wales.
+In 1985, his mother had emigrated from Tacloban in the Philippines, while his father is from Brewarrina, New South Wales, Australia.
 His father's mother was a Muruwari woman from Ngemba country in Brewarrina.
 He is a member of the Murrawarri Republic in Brewarrina.

 Clapham studied classical piano in primary school from the age of seven, achieving AMEB Grade 6 in piano, and Grade 2 Musicianship.
 He then went on to study jazz drumming in high school, from age 14.
 He began listening to rappers like Outkast, Eminem, and 50 Cent, before turning to "more nuanced sounds of the culture", such as Lauryn Hill, Common, The Pharcyde, J Dilla, and MF DOOM.
+Clapham acquired the nickname Dobby in primary school.

 He earned a Bachelor of Music degree at UNSW, specialising in percussion and piano.
 In 2015 he completed honours in Indigenous Studies, also at UNSW, focusing on Aboriginal hip hop music.

 Musical career

 Clapham describes himself as a "drapper", a contraction of the words rapper and drummer.
 He also plays piano.

-He has performed at numerous festivals around Australia, including BIGSOUND (Queensland), Parrtjima in Alice Springs, Northern Territory (2021 and 2022), The Plot, and Yabun Festival, as well as many Koori Radio and NAIDOC celebratory events.
-He was a performer in Kevin Hunt's "Our music" concert at the Sydney Conservatorium, and has also performed at the Sydney Opera House, doing an entire 45-minute set to an empty Joan Sutherland auditorium, during the COVID-19 pandemic in Australia.
-He performed as part of the Wollongong Conservatorium of Music in California and Nevada in the US, and has also performed in Germany, the UK, and the Netherlands.

-He has been developing his skills in music composition, being mentored by Chris Sainsbury (Indigenous composer and senior lecturer at ANU School of Music), and was supported by the Peter Sculthorpe Fellowship for a couple of years from 2017.

-He released his first EP, DOBBY, in 2018.
+In 2017 Clapham was awarded the Peter Sculthorpe Fellowship, an award for emerging composers and performers worth A$30,000.
+He used the award to develop his musicianship, and, in particular, to further his work on the stories of the Brewarrina Ngunnhu (Ngemba for "fish traps").

+In 2018, he released his debut self-titled EP.
 In October of that year, he appeared in Adelaide as part of the OzAsia Festival, headlining a show at Nexus Arts, supported by DyspOra and ELSY.

-In April 2019 DOBBY appeared at the Boomerang Festival, a section of Bluesfest at Byron Bay dedicated to Indigenous performance, art and culture.
-In October 2019 he again appeared at OzAsia in Adelaide, this time with folk artist Naomi Keyte, and accompanied by the five-piece Afro-jazz band Didier Kumalo (led by guitarist Dylan Marshall, founding member of the Shaolin Afronauts).
+In April 2019, Dobby performed at the Boomerang Festival, a section of Bluesfest at Byron Bay dedicated to Indigenous performance, art and culture.

+In October 2019 he performed OzAsia in Adelaide.
 The online magazine Clothesline gave the performance five stars.
 Also in 2019, he released a cover version of "We Have Survived" by Aboriginal band No Fixed Address.